PUBLIC POLICY INSTITUTE OF THE ROCKIES

 CHIEF EXECUTIVE OFFICER

 Kimberly Dudik has over two decades of experience serving the people of Montana as a lawmaker, attorney, Deputy Gallatin County Attorney, Assistant Montana Attorney General, registered nurse, and advocate for survivors of domestic violence.
 She earned a Bachelor of Science in Nursing from Montana State University, Master of Public Health from Johns Hopkins Bloomberg School of Public Health, and Juris Doctorate from the University of Montana School of Law.
-She is the Chairperson for the Montana Legislative Finance Committee, Past Chairperson for the Council of State Governments West, and Past Chairwoman of the National Foundation for Women Legislators.
+She is the Past Chairperson for the Montana Legislative Finance Committee, Past Chairperson for the Council of State Governments West, and Past Chairwoman of the National Foundation for Women Legislators.
 During her eight years as a Montana State Representative, Kimberly led groundbreaking reforms on criminal justice, child welfare, and violence against women.
 Her leadership has been recognized by receipt of the New Leaders Council Award for Political Leadership, a Women of Excellence Award by the National Foundation for Women Legislators, and the State Government Affairs Council Award.